carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

-When you display corner of the image, you can see that the "ones" surrounded by zeros have actually been blurred by a Gaussian, so we end up with a regular grid of Gaussians.
+When you display the corner of the image, you can see that the "ones" surrounded by zeros have actually been blurred by a Gaussian, so we end up with a regular grid of Gaussians.

 # Convolution on the GPU Using CuPy

-This is part of a course on GPU programming, so let us use the GPU.
+This is part of a lesson on GPU programming, so let us use the GPU.
 Although there is a physical connection - i.e. a cable - between the CPU and the GPU, they do not share the same memory space.
+**TODO** add an image to show CPU-GPU connection.
-This means that an array created from e.g. an iPython shell using NumPy is physically located into the main memory of the host, with a connection to the CPU.
+This means that an array created from e.g. an iPython shell using NumPy is physically located into the main memory of the host, and therefore available for the CPU but not the GPU.
 It is not yet present in GPU memory, which means that we need to copy our data, the input image and the convolving function to the GPU, before we can execute any code on it.
-So, we have `deltas` and `gauss` in the host's RAM, and we need to copy them to GPU memory using the CuPy library.
+In practice, we have the arrays `deltas` and `gauss` in the host's RAM, and we need to copy them to GPU memory using CuPy.

 ~~~
 import cupy as cp